 My teaching includes Approaches to Meeting Special Educational Needs and Disabilities, English and Society, Advancing Pedagogy in English Teaching and Subject Studies.

 The underpinning themes of all areas I work in is empowering learners to succeed and equipping teachers of the future with the skills in order to help students to succeed.

 My MA dissertation: Impact of professionalisation on “person-making”.
 Are the values of the practitioner changing?
-Continued my interest in empowering both teachers and students to progress.
+This continued my interest in empowering both teachers and students to progress.